 - Objective (e.g. awareness, engagement, or conversion)

 - Type of ad (e.g. search, display, retargeting, shopping, video)

-A simple and effective naming convention is to start the campaign name with the most important parameter, then the second most important and finally the third most important etc. Separate the parameters with a symbol such as a vertical bar, a dash or square brackets.
-For example, consider an ad account where we have two locations (US and Canada), two products (laptop and printer), two objectives (top funnel, bottom funnel), and two ad types (search and display).
+A simple and effective naming convention is to start the campaign name with the most important parameter, then the second most important, and finally the third most important, etc. Separate the parameters with a symbol such as a vertical bar, a dash, or square brackets.
+For example, consider an ad account where we have two locations (the US and Canada), two products (laptop and printer), two objectives (top-funnel, bottom-funnel), and two ad types (search and display).
 Then the campaigns could be as follows:

 US | Laptop | Top funnel | Search